 Although it helps to avoid getting stuck in the first place, you need to have the gear to get yourself unstuck.

 Check out our off-road recovery gear list for you next adventure.

 This is my go-to recovery tool, especially since I usual venture on the trails without any other vehicles besides my own.
 A traction board is the simplest way to get yourself unstuck from sand, mud, or snow.

 When your wheels are so dug into the terrain that they are spinning, stop and grab your traction boards.
 Slip them in front or behind your stuck wheels, whichever way you are trying to drive out.
 Slowly drive forward or backward, without spinning your tires, and you are home free.

-Usually, 2 should be enough to get you vehicle unstuck, but some people carry 4 for all 4 tires.
+Usually, two should be enough to get you vehicle unstuck, but some people carry four for all four tires.